Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \subsubsection{Curriculum learning}

-To enable our model to handle different communication conditions, the probability of communication interruption at each iteration is randomly sampled from $(0,1)$ during the training stage, which can result in unstable training and affect the performance, because the training loss is closely related to the interruption probability.
+In order to enable the model to address varying communication conditions, we introduce a mechanism where the probability of communication interruption at each iteration is stochastically sampled from the range of $(0,1)$ during the training phase, which may result in unstable training and affect the performance, because the training loss exhibits a strong correlation with the probability of interruption.
 For example, the training loss increases with a larger interruption probability because more missing cooperation messages cause more perception errors.

-To tackle this issue, we adopt the idea of curriculum learning~\cite{bengio2009curriculum} that learning first starts with only easy examples of a task and then gradually increases the task difficulty.
-It is believed that cooperative perception with low interruption is an easier case for our framework's prediction and detection models.
-Therefore we make the training process begin with low interruption probability, and increase the interruption probability range to gradually add more difficult samples into the training set.
-In this way, the training of the system can have an easier start and gradually focus on harder samples.
-Therefore, the well-trained model has a better generalization performance under different communication interruption conditions.
+To address this challenge, we employ the concept of curriculum learning~\cite{bengio2009curriculum} wherein the learning process initially commences with easy examples and progressively escalates the task difficulty.
+It is thought that cooperative perception with low interruption probabilities is a simpler case for the prediction and detection models in our system.
+Hence, we initiate the training process with a low probability of interruption and systematically expand the interruption probability range.
+When the interruption probability is low at the beginning of the training, the fused features can contain more complete and useful information so that the detection model and the prediction model can obtain better features as input to generate results closer to the ground truth, making the training process have a good initialization.
+After the training in the early stage with simple cases, the system acquires basic detection and prediction capabilities.
+The range of communication interruption probabilities is then gradually increased, and the system learns to predict and detect with some missing information.
+Therefore, the training of the system can have an easier start and gradually focus on harder samples.
+Finally, the system can adapt to various communication conditions.
+In this way, the training process can achieve better convergence and the well-trained model has a better generalization performance under different communication interruption conditions.